The Kingโs Speech (2010)

 Conclusion:

 My biggest criticism with this film is that for 2 hours of talking and stuttering, thereโs not much being said to entertain but rather inform.
 It somehow felt more like a documentary lesson than something designed to entertain.
+I think I was not in the right mood when I watched this, it felt like one of those self congratulatory Oscar nods that insisted on its greatness.
 So it should be very clear who this film is meant for, just donโt expect any Hollywood theatrics or entertainment value.

 Recommendations